-On this day in 2002, an EAS Airline plane crashes into the town of Kano, Nigeria, killing 148 people.
+On May 4, 2002, an EAS Airline plane crashes into the town of Kano, Nigeria, killing 149 people.
 The Nigerian BAC 1-11-500 aircraft exploded in a densely populated section of the northern Nigerian city.

 Just prior to the crash, Nigerian authorities had voiced concern about the use of old aircraft by the many private carriers operating in the country and had announced a ban on planes older than 22 years.
 However, the British Aircraft plane that crashed in Kano was not an old airplane.
-Years later, the cause of the crash still had not been determined.
+A later investigation ruled the cause of the crash to be pilot error.